Skip to content

 Claims involving uninsured or untraced drivers are handled differently from standard claims.
 These claims are managed through the Motor Insurers' Bureau (MIB) — a body that exists specifically for this situation.
 This page explains how it works.

+Whether the other driver had no insurance, or left the scene without stopping — your right to claim is not removed.
 The standard personal injury claims process requires an identifiable, insured driver on the other side.
 When that is not the case — because the driver fled the scene, because they were uninsured, or because the vehicle cannot be traced — the OIC portal process does not apply.
 The Motor Insurers' Bureau fills that gap.

 The MIB is a not-for-profit body funded by all UK motor insurers.
 It exists to compensate people who are injured by uninsured or untraced drivers.
 It is not a fallback of last resort — it is the formal mechanism established specifically for this situation.
 Knowing it exists and understanding how it works, changes what seems like a dead end into a navigable process.